 Examples of Poor Workmanship

-- Loose railing on a deck
+- loose railing on a deck

-- Gap between hardwood flooring and baseboards
+- a gap between hardwood flooring and baseboards

-- Uneven kitchen cabinet doors
+- uneven kitchen cabinet doors

 Licensing and registration rules vary between municipalities.
 Some cities require testing, some don’t.
 In some towns, a contractor must have a current license from another county or city.
-Some cities, such as Denver, require additional certificates, like a business license.
+Some Colorado cities, such as Denver, require additional certificates, like a business license.